ruyixu00/ruyixu00.github.io/_pages/about.md

 ## Current Research & Works
 Currently, I am working with Professor [Rachel Friesen] (https://www.astro.utoronto.ca/~friesen/) on determining the borders of different-sized carbon chain molecules in star-forming regions.
 I am also starting my machine-learning algorithm to rate individual stocks.
+I am also the current Treasurer of the [Physics Student Union] (https://www.physu.org/home) where I plan budgets for the union and prepare reimbursements for other executives.